manitgupta/night-city/README.md

 - Python 3.10+
 - Node.js 16+
 - Google Cloud Project with Spanner API enabled (for verification)
+- Docker (optional, for containerized run)

 ### 1. Environment Configuration

-Create a `.env` file in this root directory with the following variables:
+Create a `.env` file in the root directory (or ensure these variables are set in your environment/Cloud Run configuration). **These are mandatory for the application to start.**

 ```env
 # Google Cloud Configuration